 Microbiology is a discipline that studies microorganisms.
 Microorganisms include viruses, prokaryotes and simple eukaryotes.
 At present, the most important work in microbiology is done by biochemical and genetic methods.
 Since many pathogens (such as the four major pathogens that cause plant diseases: viruses, fungi, nematodes and bacteria) can be regarded as microorganisms in a broad sense, microbiology is also closely related to pathology, immunology and epidemiology.

-1. Food Microbiology
+1. Introduction to Food Microbiology

 Food microbiology is a branch of microbiology, a science that mainly studies microorganisms and food manufacturing and preservation.
 This subject involves a variety of microorganisms such as viruses, bacteria and fungi.
 In addition to studying the general biological characteristics of these microorganisms, it also discusses their food-related properties.
 With the rapid development of microbiology and life sciences, food microbiology has also gained a lot of new knowledge and technologies, and applied these new knowledge and technologies to produce more nutritious and safe foods.